erictonian/FinalProject-WorldWineWebML/README.md

   2) Textual Analysis: analyze the wine descriptions that will make up our explanatory variable by exploring word counts, performing sentiment analysis, and looking for word associations with word2vec.
   3) Pre-processing and Model selection: prepare data through removal of stop words, tokenization, vectorization, over/under sampling.
 Then choose variety of models for each of our dependent variables with best theoretical fit, train, test, compare!

-## ETL Process
+## Data Source and ETL Process

-We start with our original dataset that we used for our WorldWineMap [Wine Review Dataset](https://www.kaggle.com/zynicide/wine-reviews), which is made up of 130k+ wine reviews from WineEnthusiast with variety, location, winery, price, description, etc.
+We start with our original dataset that we used for our WorldWineMap ([Wine Review Dataset](https://www.kaggle.com/zynicide/wine-reviews)), which is made up of 130k+ wine reviews from WineEnthusiast with variety, location, winery, price, description, etc.

 We then perform additional scrapping of the same source ([WineEnthusiast](https://winemag.com/)).
 The resulting dataset is 180k+, but after cleaning it ends up closer to 170k.